MrAlexSee/InterviewTopics/README.md

 * [Coloring](https://en.wikipedia.org/wiki/Graph_coloring) – labeling where no adjacent vertices share a label.

 * [TSP](https://en.wikipedia.org/wiki/Travelling_salesman_problem) – find the shortest Hamiltonian cycle (visits each node exactly once and returns to the start).

+* [Voronoi diagram](https://en.wikipedia.org/wiki/Voronoi_diagram) – partitioning into regions based on a distance to the closest point.

 #### Trees